List of Marvel Comics characters: S: Senyaka

 Suvik Senyaka is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Uncanny X-Men #300 (May 1993) and was created by Scott Lobdell and John Romita Jr. He is the first Sri Lankan character to appear in Marvel Comics.

-Senyaka is a mutant with the power to drain the bio-electrical essence of others upon physical contact.
-The living energy he drains augments his natural strength, endurance, and reflexes, as well as accelerating his recuperative powers significantly.
+Senyaka is a mutant recruited by Fabian Cortez as a member of a second group of the Acolytes.
+He is able to drain the bio-electrical essence of others upon physical contact, augmenting his strength, endurance, and reflexes, and giving him a healing factor.
 Senyaka can also utilize the excess life-force he drains to generate a pair of psionic whips composed of bio-electric energy.
 These whips move according to his mental command and can greatly increase the distance of his absorption ability.
 The whips can also conduct his bio-electric energy to ignite nerve clusters in an opponent to cause intense pain or paralysis, as well as sear into their flesh.

 When Selene dispatches her Inner Circle to retrieve a mystical knife necessary to complete her ritual, Senyaka battles Wolverine, who decapitates him.